proz-tecnologia/PIT01GP08/README.md

 ## Description

-This app was develop on Proz bootCamp.
-The app help you to manage yours financial incomes and outcomes!.
+This app was developed on Proz bootCamp, to help you easily manage your financial life, incomes and expenses!

 <br/>